emqx/emqx-docs/en_US/advanced/shared-subscriptions.md

                                       [s5] got msg1
 ```

+Subscribtion strategies can be specified globally or per-group.
+To specify subscribtion strategy per group, use `broker.shared_subscription_group.$group.strategy` option.

 ### Shared subscription without group

 Shared subscriptions prefixed with `$queue/` are shared subscriptions without groups.
 It is a special case of `$share` subscription, which is quite similar to all subscribers in a subscription group: